eric g johnson law

 Contact the DUI Attorneys with the John D. & Eric G. Johnson Law Firm

 Contact the criminal defense attorneys with the John D. & Eric G. Johnson Law Firm to learn more about how a DUI affects your Louisiana CDL.
 Our DUI lawyers offer decades of experience in advocating for clients facing similar charges.
-Call us at (318) 377-1555 or contact us online to schedule a no-cost case evaluation.
+Contact us online to schedule a no-cost case evaluation.

 Recent Posts